The paradox of choice.

 GIVE IT MEANING

-Seeing progress on the scale, looking at your before and after pictures, and feeling great are all awesome and motivating.
+Seeing progress on the scale, looking at your before and after pictures, and feeling great is all awesome and motivating.
 But what is the most motivating thing ever?

 When you hear from someone else tell you how great you’re looking or how they’re amazed by the progress you’ve made.